 Speaking of Wildlife provides sanctuary to Ontario wildlife that cannot survive in the wild and they love to educate everyone at Winterfest about these beautiful species so we can better protect them in their natural habitat.
-This year, we're meeting some of their furry and feathered friends to learn all about their life in winter, and taking a behind-the-scenes tour of the Speaking of Wildlife facility.
+Meet some of their furry and feathered friends, learn all about their life in winter, and take a behind-the-scenes tour of the Speaking of Wildlife facility.

 Canada Day to learn all about their life during the winter in a behind-the-scenes look with Speaking of Wildlife.

 For all of the animal videos with Speaking of Wildlife, check out the